 If you lose your passport or residence permit

 If your passport or residence permit is lost or stolen, you should report to the nearest police station as soon as possible to make a declaration.
 Next you must apply for a new passport at your embassy.
-We will then be able to help you apply for a new residence permit through the standard renewal procedure.
+Following these steps, you can request a duplicate of your residence permit (FR).

 The re-entry visa is issued on an exceptional basis, mainly in the following circumstances:

 - a student has lost their residence permit abroad

 - a student has started the renewal procedure before their departure but has left France without having collected his or her new residence permit